cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 value of `r`; but if some `x[j]` is not in the range `[0, 2)`, then the output will be non-zero with high probability.

-The second extension implemented by our FLP allows the validity circuit to contain multiple gadget types.
+The second extension implemented by the FLP allows the validity circuit to contain multiple gadget types.
 (This generalization was suggested in
 {{BBCGGI19}}, Remark 4.5.)
 This provides additional flexibility for designing circuits by allowing multiple, non-affine sub-circuits.
 For example, the